Ukrainian Greek Catholic Church in the Soviet Union: The Synod of Lviv and its consequences

-The culmination of the "unification" campaign took place at the so-called Lviv Synod (Sobor) in March 1946, when an assembly of appointed hierarchs "annulled" the Union of Brest (although this 1946 congregation was not convened in accordance with canon law).
-Apart from the fact that the Stalinist regime never formally liquidated the Ukrainian Greek-Catholic Church, by 1949 the Russian Orthodox Church had forcibly absorbed the Ukrainian Greek-Catholic Church in Transcarpathia as well, and an analogous "union" had also occurred on the territory of the Greek-Catholic Eparchy of Priashiv in Eastern Slovakia.
-In 1948, the Union of Brest was abolished in Romania and Orthodoxy was also instituted in 10 Ukrainian Greek-Catholic parishes in those regions neighboring Transcarpathia.
-The Greek-Catholic Church was also de facto disbanded in Poland in 1947-1949.
+The culmination of the "unification" campaign took place at the Synod of Lviv in March 1946, when an assembly of appointed hierarchs "annulled" the Union of Brest (although this 1946 congregation was not convened in accordance with canon law).
+By 1949 the Russian Orthodox Church had forcibly absorbed the Ruthenian Greek Catholic Church as well, and an analogous "union" had also occurred on the territory of the Slovak Greek Catholic Church.
+In 1948, the Union of Brest was abolished in Romania and Orthodoxy was also instituted in ten Ukrainian Greek Catholic parishes in those regions neighboring Transcarpathia.
+The Greek Catholic Church was also de facto disbanded in Poland in 1947-1949.

-The forced "unification" did not eradicate the existence of the Ukrainian Greek-Catholic Church.
-The church survived within the formal infrastructure of the Orthodox Church as an "underground" Uniate Church, in the GULags, in exile, and clandestinely on the territory of Western Ukraine.
-However, the church received its formal legal right to exist only on the cusp of 1989-1990.
+The forced "unification" did not eradicate the existence of the Ukrainian Greek Catholic Church.
+The church survived within the formal infrastructure of the Orthodox Church as an "underground" Uniate Church, in the Gulags, in exile, and clandestinely on the territory of western Ukraine.
+However, the church received its formal legal right to exist only in 1989.